turbonomic/reporting-docs/page/config/external-timescale-ORIGINAL.md

 The following operations will properly provision all database objects required by Embedded Reporting, should you choose to take responsibility for that.
 We use the default names here for illustration;
 please substitute your preferred names, matching what you have configured in your CR file.

+N.B.: With one exception, all operartions should be performed using a super-user login (usually `postgres`).
+Where a group of operations requires being logged into a particular database, or with a particular non-superuser login, such requirements are specified prior to the operation commands.
 ​
 * Create databases - one for `extractor` data, one for `grafana` data:
   ```